-State Priority #8.
-Pupil outcomes, if available, in the subject area described above in #7, as applicable.
-Annual Goals To Achieve Priority #8 Actions To Achieve Annual Goals All students will become proficient bilingual speakers, readers and writers.
-Develop technology instruction scope and sequence.Codify UbD units.
-All students will reach high standards in mathematical skills and content. • Purchase equipment and materials needed for units.
-All students will reach high standards in science concepts and Provide technology-use teacher professional development scientific thinking.All students will reach high Secure fitness contract with outside agency. standards in social science practices and content Need for modified performance goals will be assessed and documented during SST, 504 and
+All students will become proficient bilingual speakers, readers and

-- Al students will become proficient users of technology. - All students will show growth on the PFT.
+- All students will reach high standards in mathematical skills and content. - All students will reach high standards in science concepts and scientific thinking. - All students will reach high standards in social science practices and content - Al students will become proficient users of technology. - All students will show growth on the PFT.